Star Fox Adventures: Development

 The team later realised the potential of using the Star Fox licence in hopes of boosting awareness, and switched development from the Nintendo 64 to the then-upcoming GameCube, targeting release as a launch game for the console.
-Sabre was dropped in favor of Fox McCloud as the lead, but the game retains certain original Dinosaur Planet characters such as Krystal and Tricky.
-Rare staff had originally considered removing Krystal in the transition from Dinosaur Planet, but Nintendo, specifically Takaya Imamura, who had been brought on as a supervisor and producer for the project, requested for her to remain in the game, feeling it would be a waste to scrap her.
+Sabre was dropped in favor of Fox McCloud as the lead, but Star Fox Adventures retains Dinosaur Planet characters such as Krystal and Tricky.
+Rare staff had originally considered removing Krystal in the transition from Dinosaur Planet, but Nintendo, specifically Takaya Imamura, who had been brought on as a supervisor and producer for the project, requested she remain, feeling it would be a waste to scrap her.
 Imamura assisted in illustrating her final design during his visits at Rare, which was much more sexualized and revealing than her original Dinosaur Planet appearance.
 According to Imamura, he and Miyamoto were looking to add "sex appeal" to the Star Fox franchise, as Miyamoto wanted the series to have mature elements where possible, and that Krystal's new design was inspired by Vampirella, a comic book character known for wearing risqué outfits.
 Despite this, no video game content rating systems reported any significant sexual content in the final product.
-The Dinosaur Planet subtitle was dropped from the proposed name.
+The Dinosaur Planet subtitle was dropped.
 Of all games converted away from Nintendo 64 in its late market span, IGN called this possibly the biggest departure, having expected it to be one of the platform's killer apps, and side-by-side comparing its "amazing graphical upgrades" on GameCube.

-With the Star Fox theme established, Rare began re-working the game for the GameCube and was subsequently met with little interference from Nintendo.
+With the Star Fox theme established, Rare began reworking the game for the GameCube with little interference from Nintendo.
 During development, the team was invited to Nintendo's headquarters in Kyoto to discuss progress and certain changes; in return Imamura came to stay at Rare's Twycross studio to oversee development.
 Tossell stated that "without a doubt", Nintendo strengthened their relationship through trust and respect, though Nintendo only had a 49% stake of the company at the time.

 David Wise used Peter Siedleczek's Advanced Orchestra library in creating the music for Star Fox Adventures.
 Wise said the tracks that reference the music for the previous Star Fox games came very late in development, after having converted it into Star Fox Adventures.

 Star Fox Adventures is the only Rare game released for the GameCube.
 Shortly after its release, Microsoft purchased Rare for £375 million, ending most of Rare's association with Nintendo.
 Rare continued developing games for the Game Boy Advance and Nintendo DS after the acquisition.